-For example, H&M store has a big headline coupled with charming photo of a woman.
+For example, H&M has a big headline coupled with the charming photo of a woman.

-ii).
-Make it flow: Make sure that your headline is clickable, so that customers will follow the big headline to the internal category or product pages.
+Make it flow: Make sure that your headline is clickable so that customers will follow the big headline to the internal category or product pages.

 The Heels homepage headline is also clickable.
 It leads to a particular shoe brand when clicked.

-iii).
-Have a clear call to action.
+Have a clear call-to-action.
 From your homepage, customers should be able to purchase a particular product or read honest reviews.

-Without the call-to-action, users might be desperately in need of your product but they won’t know what to do next.
+Without a call-to-action, users might be desperately in need of your product, but they won’t know what to do next.

-6).
-Dealing with canonical tags: In ecommerce SEO, understanding how canonical URLs work will help you optimize your product pages.
+Dealing with canonical tags: In e-commerce SEO, understanding how canonical URLs work will help you optimize your product pages.